mcdarsenekmwale/Travel-App/README.md

 ## Introduction

-> I came across this interesting UI for "Travello - Explore and travel more!!" by [Khushboo Chandnanin](https://www.uplabs.com/khushboochandnani).
-This is an implementation for the concept in Flutter for Android and iOS, I have developed this application just to show how flexible and responsive flutter is.
+> I came across this interesting UI for "Travello APP - Explore and travel more!!" by [Khushboo Chandnanin](https://www.uplabs.com/khushboochandnani).
+And this is the implementation for this Travello concept in Flutter for Android and iOS.
+I have developed this application just to show how flexible and responsive flutter is.

 ## SCREENSHOTS